 Governments, civil society groups, and universities have increasingly partnered with private sector actors to harness technological interventions to combat trafficking.
-Some examples of civil society and for-profit organizations working in this space include Verité, which uses online platforms to facilitate ethical recruiting practices; Ulula, which leverages global connectivity to promote transparency; ELEVATE, which has created supply chain traceability tools; BanQu, which uses financial technology to identify and prosecute traffickers; Migrasia, which leverages machine learning in social media to connect vulnerable individuals to resources; Marinus Analytics, whose Traffic Jam Artificial Intelligence tool aids in law enforcement investigations; and Issara Institute, which connects migrant communities to generate and disseminate online ethical recruitment feedback.
+Some examples of civil society and for-profit organizations working in this space include Verité, which uses online platforms to map labor supply chains, screen companies for forced labor risks, and facilitate ethical recruiting practices; Ulula, which offers digital tools, including grievance mechanism, surveys, case management and analytics dashboard to hold companies accountable for the human rights and environmental impacts of their business operations; LRQA, which in 2022 acquired ELEVATEELEVATE and its end-to-end Environmental, Social and Governance (ESG) service ecosystem, including supply chain traceability tools; BanQu, which uses financial technology to identify and prosecute traffickers; Migrasia, which leverages machine learning in social media to connect vulnerable individuals to resources; Marinus Analytics, whose Traffic Jam Artificial Intelligence tool aids in human trafficking law enforcement investigations; and Issara Institute, whose website, workervoices.org, connects migrant communities to generate and disseminate online ethical recruitment feedback.

 There are also several promising consortiums emerging around technology.
-GFEMS, ELEVATE, Diginex Solutions, and Winrock International are piloting a cell phone app in Bangladesh that uses mobile and other forms of technology to provide up-to-date and interactive information, services, and content to prospective migrants, while MarsPetcare has partnered with Diginex and Winrock to pilot connectivity at sea for Southeast Asian migrants working on Thai fishing boats.
-On a larger scale, the San Francisco, California Bay Area-based group Tech Against Trafficking, a consortium of technology companies, hosts an Accelerator Program to identify promising uses of technology in the field, harnessing the expertise and resources of member companies to advance and scale the work of organizations deploying anti-trafficking technology.
+GFEMS, ELEVATE, Diginex Solutions, and Winrock International piloted a cell phone app in Bangladesh called SafeStep that uses mobile and other forms of technology to provide up-to-date and interactive information, services, and content to prospective migrants, while MarsPetcare partnered with Diginex and Winrock to pilot a platform called Doc2Work that creates effective pathways for migrant fishers to legally stay and work in Thailand.
+On a larger scale, the Global Business Coalition Against Trafficking (GBCAT) acquired Tech Against Trafficking in 2023 to bolster its work bringing companies together across sectors to combat human trafficking in company operations and supply chains.
+This includes Tech Against Trafficking's Accelerator Program, which works with civil society, academia, technologists, and survivors to identify and scale promising uses of technology in the anti-trafficking.